v37/ai

 routing_indices=TopK8(softmax(Wrh))\text{routing\_indices} = \mathrm{TopK}_8\big(\,\mathrm{softmax}(W_r\, h)\,\big)

 With 256 experts, many of those softmax probabilities are near-tied.
-Tiny floating-point drift between forward and recompute — last few bits of bf16 mantissa — flips which experts win the top-8.
+Tiny floating-point drift between forward and recompute can flip which experts win the top-8.
 Different experts firing means different per-expert tensor shapes during the recompute.
-The count check catches it.
+The count/metadata checks catch it.
 The training step dies.

 1. torch.conv1d fallback — Qwen’s GatedDeltaNet layer wires its causal_conv1d_fn attribute to the CUDA-only causal-conv1d PyPI package.
-When that’s not installed (it can’t be on ROCm), the layer falls back to a torch conv1d that is non-deterministic on ROCm even with torch.use_deterministic_algorithms(True).
+When that’s not installed (it can’t be on ROCm), the layer falls back to a torch conv1d path.
+Replacing that fallback was one layer in the final working stack; the artifacts don’t isolate it alone.

 Each one feeds the next.
 The router is just where the consequence becomes visible.